Reducing Drone Risk on Construction Sites Part 1

 There are ways to mitigate these risks.
 To help, our Clearwater construction attorneys are providing several tips to make flying drones as advantageous as possible.
 For more tips, skip to part two of this series.

 The investment is too great to not have liability insurance.
 When insuring a drone, look for a company that provides general liability insurance with unmanned aircraft liability endorsements.
 The policy must cover injury to individuals and any property damage that could be potentially caused by the drone.
 Close attention must be paid to this policy to ensure that it doesn’t exclude instances of equipment malfunction that can lead the drone to crash.
-For more information on how to mitigate risk on the construction site, contact at a Clearwater construction attorney at Trent Cotney, P.A.
+For more information on how to mitigate risk on the construction site, contact at a Clearwater construction attorney at Cotney Construction Law.